• Skip to primary navigation

 • Spread shrimp shells and heads in a single layer on a lined baking sheet.
 (Use two baking sheets if necessary).

-• Pour melted margarine over the shells and mix together so some margarine gets on all the shells.
+• Pour melted margarine over the shells; mix the margarine on all the shells.

 • Place baking sheets in preheated oven and let roast for about 20 minutes.

-• Quarter the onion and bell pepper-no need to peel or de-seed.
-Chop the celery into halves.
-Tie the herbs together in a Bouquet Garni and tie the bunch of parsley together.
-Place peppercorns in a small spice bag.
+• Quarter the yellow onion.
+Chop the celery into short pieces.
+Tie the herbs together in a Bouquet Garni; tie the parsley and the green onions into Bouquets Garni.
+Place peppercorns and bay leaves in a small garni (spice) bag.

 Make the Stock

-• Turn off the heat and allow to cool so it will be easier to handle and the flavors continue to blend.
+• Turn off the heat and allow the stock to cool so it will be easier to handle and the flavors continue to blend.

-• Place a strainer or colander over a large bowl.
-Using a slotted spoon, place the solids into the strainer and allow to drain.
+• Place a strainer or colander over a large bowl; using a slotted spoon, remove the solids and drain until all the solids have been removed.

 • Discard all the solids and return the drained stock back into the stockpot.

-• Place some cheese cloth in the strainer or colander, or use a very fine mesh strainer, and pour the liquid through to remove any remaining solids.
+• Place a fine mesh strainer, and pour the liquid through to remove any remaining solids.
+(See Notes)

 Recipe Notes